Mon April 28 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 Twins on beach.

-Hasna and moon fish in Djembering beach, southern Senegal, Casamance.
+Hasna holds moon fish in Djembering beach, southern Senegal, Casamance.

 Moon fish.